 Imagine living in a world without language – it would be chaotic, right?
 Language is fundamental to every living being.
 Humans communicate through verbal, writing, or body language.
 But these elements apply only to us.
 How about dogs, to be specific?

 Dogs also have their own “bark language” to express what they want.
-And understanding it won’t be hard, especially if you have a furry-friend that accompanies you, you might be better at it than you think.
-You have to put in mind that there is no such thing as an official “bark” language.
+And understanding it won’t be hard, especially if you have a furry friend that accompanies you, you might be better at it than you think.
+Keep in mind that there is no such thing as an official “bark” language, which might help us answer the question of whether dogs think in barks.

 Dog Bark History